bdharris26/binoculars-ai-detection/README.md

 ## File Descriptions

 - `app.py`: Launches the Gradio interface for the Binoculars AI text detection demo.
-- `batch_app.py`: Handles batch runs from CSV uploads and displays results using Gradio.
+- `batch_app.py`: Handles batch runs from TXT, CSV, and XLSX uploads and displays results using Gradio.
 - `binoculars/__init__.py`: Initializes the Binoculars package, providing the main class for AI text detection.
 - `binoculars/detector.py`: Contains the main class for AI text detection using the Binoculars method.
 - `binoculars/metrics.py`: Contains functions to compute perplexity and entropy metrics for AI text detection.